VBA code Command Line Compilation

 compid=M5YN-J7XB-MB9M-EIMM-ZYI9D-HQTAA

-The left side of each ‘=’ symbol is the key value which must be kept the same as in the example.
+The key value on the left side of each ‘=’ symbol must remain the same, as shown previously in the example.
 Each key value indicates the following:

 name – The customer’s name.